Spurrier-Winiarski Wine Writer-in-Residence Award

 Spurrier, the organizer of the Paris tasting, was himself a wine writer whose personal goal as a communicator was to expand the universe of wine lovers.
 He recognized that good writing about wine had the potential to enhance the experience and enjoyment of wine and thus he supported and encouraged other wine writers.
 Spurrier also found a way to continue that support after his death.
 Prior to his passing, he conceived and helped to establish Académie du Vin Library, a firm dedicated to the “publication of books about wine appreciation and enjoyment.”

-Despite the importance of the technical advances in agriculture and winemaking occurring at the time, Winarski believes that these were only one of the chapters in the story of California’s post-Prohibition success.
+Despite the importance of the technical advances in agriculture and winemaking occurring at the time, Winarski believed that these were only one of the chapters in the story of California’s post-Prohibition success.
 The eloquence and insights of wine writers “shined a path out of the Prohibition wilderness” and helped to engender the environment which nurtured his own success and the “renaissance” of California’s fine wine industry as a whole.
-As Winiarski (a man who knows how to turn a phrase himself) puts it, “Good words make good wines.”
+As Winiarski (a man who knew how to turn a phrase himself) put it, “Good words make good wines.”

 In recognition of the contributions of these writers, Warren Winiarski and the Winiarski Family Foundation provided the endowment establishing the Warren Winiarski Wine Writer Collection at the UC Davis Library in 2018.
 The papers of many of the most important wine writers of the 20th and 21st centuries (among them Hugh Johnson, Jancis Robinson, Dorothy Gaiter and John Brecher, Paul Lukacs, Bob Thompson, and Steven Spurrier) have been collected, preserved, and archived within the Warren Winarski Wine Writer Collection.
 The collection provides one of the many valuable resources in viticulture and enology available to the Resident through the UC Davis Library.